srathina/cmake_tutorial/README.md

 # cmake_tutorial

-Install cmake in your local pc and execute the following
+Install cmake in your local pc

+create a build folder in the current folder and execute the following in command prompt of build folder

 cmake ../